What is laser cutting machine?

-During laser cutting, the sheet metal is held by the serrated support bar.
+During laser cutting, the sheet metal is secured by a serrated support bar.

-If the cut parts are not small enough, they cannot fall from the gap of the support bar;
+If the cut pieces are not small enough, they may not fall through the gaps of the support bar.

 Fig. 7 Collision between the cutting head and warped workpiece

-However, this kind of problem can be avoided by using micro connection cutting technology.
+However, this type of issue can be prevented through the use of micro connection cutting technology.

 The specific method is as follows:

-When programming the laser cutting of the figure, the closed contour is intentionally broken at several places, so that after the cutting, the parts and the surrounding materials will stick together and will not fall, and these broken places are called micro connections (Fig. 8).
+When programming the laser cutting of a figure, the closed outline is intentionally interrupted at several locations to prevent the parts and surrounding material from separating after cutting.
+These interruptions are referred to as micro connections (Figure 8).

 Fig. 8 Micro connection

-The disconnection distance is about 0.2 ~ 1 mm, which should be selected according to the principle that the disconnection distance is inversely proportional to the sheet thickness.
+The disconnection distance is typically between 0.2-1mm and should be chosen based on the principle that the disconnection distance is inversely proportional to the thickness of the sheet.

-In the process of laser cutting, when the micro connection is used to connect the parts with the surrounding materials, the appropriate number of micro connections should be added according to the length of the contour;
+In the laser cutting process, when using micro connections to connect the parts with the surrounding material, the appropriate number of micro connections should be added based on the length of the outline.

-It is also necessary to distinguish the inner and outer contours, so that the inner contour (scrap) without micro connection is dropped, while the outer contour (workpiece) with micro connection is adhered to the base metal, thus eliminating the sorting work.
+It is also important to differentiate between inner and outer outlines, so that the inner outline without micro connections (scrap) can be discarded, while the outer outline with micro connections (workpiece) will be attached to the base metal, eliminating the need for sorting.